Tim Miller (director): Visual effects and animation

+Director

 On April 8, 2011, Miller was hired by 20th Century Fox to direct the feature film Deadpool, based on the Marvel Comics character of the same name.
 It was his directorial debut, and was written by Rhett Reese and Paul Wernick, with Ryan Reynolds starring in the title role.
 Filming began late March 2015 in Vancouver, and the film was released on February 12, 2016.
 Miller was set to direct the sequel, Deadpool 2, released in 2018, but he departed the project due to creative differences with Reynolds.

 In January 2017, Deadline reported that Miller was in talks with James Cameron to work on and possibly direct a new Terminator film.
 Skydance Media confirmed in September 2017 that Miller would direct the next Terminator film.
 The title of the film was officially announced as Terminator: Dark Fate in 2019.
 During production of the film, when asked about backlash regarding the female main characters, Miller said that Mackenzie Davis's character Grace would "scare the fuck" out of "closet misogynist[s]."
-Despite decent reviews, the film became a box-office bomb, set to lose upwards of $100 million.
+Despite favorable reviews, the film became a box-office bomb, losing upwards of $100 million.